zeroasiccorp/umi/README.md

 ### 3.3.1 Source Address and Destination Address (SA[63:0], DA[63:0])

+Request messages issued by the host contain a:

+ 1. Destination address (DA) specifying the device address to access.
+ 2. Source address (SA) specifying the "return to sender address".
+The SA field can be a full address (32/64 bits) or a partial routing address and a set of optional [UMI signal layer](#UMI-Signal-layer) controls.
+The exat SA field structure is dictated by the interconnect system.

+The destination address in the device response message is an unmodified copy of the request SA field.

-The source address (SA) field is used for routing information and [UMI signal layer](#UMI-Signal-layer) controls.
-The destination address (DA) field is used for request routing and as the address for accessing the device.
-The table below shows the bit mapping for SA and DA.
+The table below shows the bit mapping for SA field.

 | SA       |63:56 |55:48|47:40|39:32|31:24 |23:16|15:8|7:0  |
 |----------|:----:|:---:|:---:|:---:|:----:|:---:|:---|:---:|